 This hotline is supported by live team members – not automated voices.
-The hotline serves as a resource for families and friends of mentally ill detainees, allowing them to directly connect with OMHPA team members to communicate special needs and medications for their loved ones within the jail.
-Additionally, the hotline is open to former inmates coping with mental illness – providing counsel and resources to ensure that they get the treatment they need to sustain a healthy life and stay out of the jail.
+The hotline serves as a resource for families and friends of mentally ill individuals in custody, allowing them to directly connect with OMHPA team members to communicate special needs and medications for their loved ones within the jail.
+Additionally, the hotline is open to former individuals in custody coping with mental illness – providing counsel and resources to ensure that they get the treatment they need to sustain a healthy life and stay out of the jail.

 Communication Tips for Family Members

-A correctional institution can be a negative and stressful environment, but positive contact with family and friends can minimize the challenges many detainees face.
-The ways that you communicate with your incarcerated loved one is important.
-You are encouraged to focus on creating a positive interaction by offering them encouragement, support and a listening ear.
+A correctional institution can be a negative and stressful environment, but positive contact with family and friends can minimize the challenges many individuals in custody face.
+The ways that you communicate with your loved one is important.
+You are encouraged to focus on creating a positive interaction by offering them encouragement, support, and a listening ear.
 Allow them to vent their frustrations while keeping the conversation uplifting.

-Once contact has been made with the Care Line staff, supportive services will be arranged for your incarcerated loved one.
+Once contact has been made with the Care Line staff, supportive services will be arranged for your loved one who is in custody.
 Additionally, you are encouraged to contact the Care Line staff if you have any concerns about the potential for the individual to engage in self-harm.
-Concerns can be triggered by statements made by the detainee, a sudden change in mood, known anniversary dates that may trigger negative emotions, etc. The CCSO recognizes the importance of detainees’ positive contact with family and friends and is available as a resource for guidance.
+Your concerns may come because the individual in custody makes a concerning statement, has a sudden change in mood, or because a known anniversary date that may trigger negative emotions is on the horizon.
+The CCSO recognizes the importance of positive contact with family and friends and is available as a resource for guidance.

 RCDC Pre-Bond Initiative